• Skip to primary navigation

 Place new or thoroughly cleaned jars (ideally fresh from the dishwasher washed on hot setting) and lids in a large cooking pot filled with water and boil on the stove top for 10 minutes.

-Just before pouring into the jars, boil the rims, lids, a pair of tongs and ladel on the stove top for 5 minutes.
+Just before pouring the jam into the jars, boil the rims, lids, a pair of tongs and ladel on the stove top for 5 minutes.
+Use the tongs to place the lids on to the jars.
 Do not touch any of the inside surfaces with anything that hasn’t been sterilized.

 boiling mason jar lids and rims for canning pears